Nothing can be said about John Draper, alias Captain Crunch,

 internet traffic as contents’ distributors?

-Phone companies should be just carriers and not have control over the
+CC: Phone companies should be just carriers and not have control over the

 information.
 Information should be handled by someone else and this is not